An adverse selection approach to power pricing

 \section{Main results}

-The model we propose is set up on Principal--Agent relationship where the Principal is an electricity provider and the Agents are electricity consumers.
+The model we propose is set up on Principal--Agent relationship where the Principal is an electricity provider and the Agents are consumers.
 Since the electricity consumption is observed by the Principal, there is no moral hazard.
 On the other hand, adverse selection is in force since the Agents' willingness to pay for electricity is not known by the Principal.
-This taste for electricity represents how much Agents price a given volume of electricity in terms of usefulness.
+This taste for electricity represents how much Agents value a given volume of electricity in terms of usefulness.
 For an industrial Agent, this would represent the benefit he gets by running his industrial process with this given volume of electricity.
 For a residential Agent, this would represent the comfort he gets by using this given volume of electricity to perform domestic tasks.
-Of course, this depends on the efficiency of the Agents' equipment, referred to as his type $X$.
-As classically assumed in adverse selection setting, even if the Principal does not know the exact type of a particular Agent, he knows the repartition of Agents' type among the population.
-This hypothesis is realistic as the electricity provider can always make surveys in order to acquire such information.
+Of course, this depends on the Agents' equipment, referred to as his type $x$.
+As classically assumed in adverse selection setting, even if the Principal does not know the exact type of a particular Agent, he knows the proportion of Agents' type among the population.
+This hypothesis is realistic as the electricity provider can make pre--marketing surveys, or can use historical data in order to acquire such information.